bcgov/internationally-educated-nurses/docs/standard_report.md

 The query consists of these subqueries.

 1. List all hired applicants
-1. List hired applicants' all milestones with start date
+1. List all hired applicants milestones with start date
 1. Calculate each milestone's duration
-1. Calculate average, mean, and mode value
+1. Calculate average, mean and mode value

 **Order of milestones**